 - Kathy’s Kitchen (426 Cumberland Street, Caldwell) – This casual eatery is located on the Main Square and serves burgers, meatloaf, mac and cheese and other comfort food.
 Daily lunch specials.
 Previously the location of the Sandwich Shoppe and Archwood Family Restaurant.

 - Wally’s Pizza and Subs (805 Miller Street, Caldwell) – This local pizza spot makes old fashion subs and pizza with dough made in-house daily and fresh ingredients.
-You can order by phone or online.
+You can order in person, by phone, or online.

 - Dairy Queen & Geri’s Pizza (44475 State Route 821 S, Caldwell) – This long-time eatery offers Dairy Queen food (burgers, milkshakes) on one side and Geri’s Pizza on the other (pizza, breadsticks, frozen yogurt) within the same small restaurant.
-Also a jukebox.
-Popular spot for local sports teams to come for ice cream after games.
+Has a jukebox inside.
+Note that dining room has been closed a lot due to lack of staff, so is often drive-thru only.

 - Patty’s Place (46855 Marietta Road, Caldwell) – Casual restaurant offering American homestyle cooking and daily specials.
 Known for their peanut butter pie.
 I haven’t eaten here but has good reviews.